 I'm not going to take the conventional route, here, and apologise for being gone for so long.
 The truth is, you wouldn't have wanted to hear from me anyway.
 I've been in no state for blogging.
-Unemployed, pennyless and lonely, my words of woe would only taint this lovely space with an unpleasant yellowish-grey tinge of misery.
+Unemployed,

-Instead, I'm going to share with you the only good thing to have happened to me in the past week: this sandwich.
+sandwich.
 It was cast into my unsuspecting lap by the internet gods, and with a little of my own tinkering and creativity, became a beacon of light, a reminder of hope, of joy, of food, of yum.

-This deconstructed felafel of sorts is all the things I look for in a recipe these days: cheap, easy, healthy, yummy.
+felafel of sorts is all the things I look for in a recipe these days: cheap, easy, healthy, yummy.
 I reckon that if you're lucky enough to have a job, or go to uni, or have something else occupying your time, this would make a great packed lunch.
-Maybe take the wet ingredients in a box and assemble before eating though, to avoid something which resembles the dreaded soggy sandwiches of our primary school days (yuk).
+Maybe take the wet ingredients in a box and assemble before eating though, to avoid something which resembles the dreaded soggy

 Chickpea Salad Roll